AGLDWG/docs/ToRv2.md

 The 2018 MOU has also been updated and re-signed to more accurately reflect the roles and responsibilities of all members.

-## 3. Objectives
+## 3. Terms of Reference

-The AGLDWG aims to:
+The AGLDWG aims to achieve the following objectives:

 ### 3.1

-Promote established Linked Data principles for Australia and within Australian government, as openly and transparently as possible.
-In particular to encourage that the Internet domain `linked.data.gov.au` be used for Linked Data purposes by Australian government agencies and other Australian organisations.
+Increase the use of established Linked Data principles for Australia and within Australian government.

 ### 3.2